Diving (sport): Governance

-A mixed-sex pair, participating in FINA World Championships of synchronised swimming, waves to the crowd before diving into water.
+A mixed-sex pair, participating in World Aquatics Championships of synchronised swimming, waves to the crowd before diving into water.

-The global governing body of diving is FINA, which also governs swimming, synchronized swimming, water polo and open water swimming.
+The global governing body of diving is World Aquatics (name adopted in 2023), which also governs swimming, artistic swimming, water polo and open water swimming.
 Almost invariably, at national level, diving shares a governing body with the other aquatic sports.

 This is frequently a source of political friction as the committees are naturally dominated by swimming officials who do not necessarily share or understand the concerns of the diving community.
 Divers often feel, for example, that they do not get adequate support over issues like the provision of facilities.
 Other areas of concern are the selection of personnel for the specialized Diving committees and for coaching and officiating at events, and the team selection for international competitions.

 There are sometimes attempts to separate the governing body as a means to resolve these frustrations, but they are rarely successful.
 For example, in the UK the Great Britain Diving Federation was formed in 1992 with the intention of taking over the governance of Diving from the ASA (Amateur Swimming Association).
-Although it initially received widespread support from the diving community, the FINA requirement that international competitors had to be registered with their National Governing Body was a major factor in the abandonment of this ambition a few years later.
+Although it initially received widespread support from the diving community, World Aquatics' requirement that international competitors had to be registered with their National Governing Body was a major factor in the abandonment of this ambition a few years later.

-Since FINA refused to rescind recognition of the ASA as the British governing body for all aquatic sports including diving, this meant that the elite divers had to belong to ASA-affiliated clubs to be eligible for selection to international competition.
+Since World Aquatics refused to rescind recognition of the ASA as the British governing body for all aquatic sports including diving, this meant that the elite divers had to belong to ASA-affiliated clubs to be eligible for selection to international competition.

 In the United States scholastic diving is almost always part of the school's swim team.
 Diving is a separate sport in Olympic and Club Diving.
 The NCAA will separate diving from swimming in special diving competitions after the swim season is completed.